skabber/PushIO_API/libraries/python/pushio/README.txt

 	categories = "Sports or US"
 	pushioAPI.sendCategoryPushNotification(notification, categories)

+If your app is an iOS Newsstand app, you can initial background content update downloads this way:

+	pushioAPI.sendNewsstandContentAvailablePushNotification()

 You can even do complex things like pass platform specific values, with each other platform getting the Notification object values.